quananhle/Python/Software Engineering Practicing/Leetcode/Google/252. Meeting Rooms/README.md

         schedule.sort()
         attend = 0

-        # Ccheck if have to attend more than 1 meeting at the same time
+        # Check if have to attend more than 1 meeting at the same time
         for meeting in schedule:
             if attend > 1:
                 return False